rendall/icebreakers/QUESTIONS.md

   * What's your most favorite place to travel to, and why?
   * What's your weirdest dream ever?
   * When you were a child, what Christmas gift did you like most?
-  * When you were a kid, what did you want to be when you grew up?
   * Where do you normally shop for Christmas?
   * Where do you prefer to live - city or countryside?
   * Where do you want to see yourself in 10 years?